 5 Minute Read.

-Your analytics might not even be telling you a true picture about where your leads are originating from as people will visit your site on multiple occasions from different channels.
+Your analytics might not even be telling you a true picture of where your leads are originating from as people will visit your site on multiple occasions from different channels.

 The industry standard for tracking online marketing methods is Google Analytics which does a good job of tracking E-Commerce but can only count the number of form fills as Goals.